siobhanlgorman/favoureats/README.md

 ## Structure
 ### Existing Features
 #### All Pages
+?????????
+Screenshots here same as for user story testing?????
   * Navbar: with logo linking back to the home page, links to Home, About, Recipes, My Recipes and Sign In/Out pages.
 The Home, About and Recipes pages can be accessed by any user but a user who is not logged in will be redirected to the Sign In page if they click on the link to My Recipes.
 The Sign in button changes to Sign Out once a user has logged in.
   ![###](documentation/screenshots/???png)
   * Footer: links to Facebook, Instagram and Twitter